md-zaman/kubernetes/notes-mm.md

     ./etcd

-    When you start/run the ETCD, it start a service which runs on port 2379 by default you can then attach any client with the etcd service to store and retrieve the information.
+    When you start/run the ETCD, it start a service which runs on port 2379 by default you can then attach any client with the etcd service to store and retrieve any information.
     The default client which come with etcd is etcd control client.
 It is a command line client for etcd.
-You can use it to retrieve and store key-value pairs.
+You can use it to store and retrieve and store key-value pairs.
 To store any key-value pair:

 ```ssh
     ./etcdctl set key1 value1